frcdesign/FRCDesign.org/docs/design-guide/stage2/2D-2022otbIntake.md

 <center><img src="/img/design-guide/stage2d/intakeArms.webp" width="70%"></center>

 Now create a top level assembly and insert the static assembly (fasten to the origin) and intake arm assembly.
-Create a revolute mate between the mates you created in the part studio earlier and add a limit to it.
+Create a revolute mate between the mate connectors from the origin cubes in both assemblies and add a limit to it.
 This completes the slapdown intake assembly.

 <center><img src="/img/design-guide/stage2d/intakeTopLevel.webp" width="70%"></center>